 Reuters reporters Matthew Goldstein and Svea Herbst-Bayliss offer a speculative article on the next potential insider-trading arrest.
 The article uses an FBI agent involved in two high-profile cases as an element to weave the story together.
-They write:

 “B.J.
 Kang may be the most feared man on Wall Street.